daattali/beautiful-jekyll/aboutme.md

 ### Welcome to Cloud Babble- a personal blog site focussing on Google Cloud!

-I'm Jamie Thompson, a Senior Cloud Architect specializing in Google Cloud at Atos, with 20 years experience in a variety of roles including operations, project delivery, design, governance, migration and leadership across:
+I'm Jamie Thompson, a Senior Cloud Architect specialising in Google Cloud at Atos, with 20 years experience in a variety of roles including operations, project delivery, design, governance, migration and leadership across:

 - Public Cloud- GCP
 - Private Cloud- VMware vSphere